cagilalsac/UsersMicroservices/README.md

       https://need4code.com/DotNet?path=.NET%5C00_Files%5CProjects%5CDiagrams.jpg

 Note: A simplified version of the Clean Architecture and Repository Pattern that include the basic concepts and structures
-      are applied to the project for learning purposes.
+      are applied to the project.
 More information about Clean Architecture and other architectures can be found at:
       https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures

 Note: Domain is for data access from a database, features are for business logic and API is for presentation.